Does Jira have an AI agent? A complete guide

 All this buzz leads to a pretty simple question lots of teams are asking: does Jira have an AI agent?

-Jira has its own native AI built to work inside the Atlassian ecosystem.
-But is it the best tool for your team?
-This guide will walk you through what Jira’s built-in AI can do, what it costs, and where it comes up short.
-We’ll also look at how some powerful third-party AI agents can connect to all of your company’s scattered knowledge to deliver automation that’s genuinely smart.
+Jira has its own native AI built to work directly within the Atlassian ecosystem.
+But is it the only tool your team needs?
+This guide will walk you through what Jira’s built-in AI can do, what it costs, and how it focuses its capabilities.
+We'll also look at how powerful third-party AI agents can complement Jira by connecting to all of your company's scattered knowledge to deliver automation that's genuinely smart.

 What is a Jira AI agent?